April O'Neil: Teenage Mutant Ninja Turtles (2014 film)

 April appears in the reboot Teenage Mutant Ninja Turtles with Megan Fox playing the role.
-During the film, it is revealed that not only was April's father involved in the creation of the turtles as his experiments created the mutagen that turned them into what they are now, but that the young April was responsible for the Turtles and Splinter escaping the destruction of the lab where they were created when she released them into the sewers after the lab was destroyed by her father to prevent Shredder and Eric Sacks getting access to the mutagen.
+During the film, she is again cast as a reporter for Channel 6 News and it is revealed that not only was April's father involved in the creation of the turtles as his experiments created the mutagen that turned them into what they are now, but that the young April (portrayed by Malina Weissman) was responsible for the Turtles and Splinter escaping the destruction of the lab where they were created when she released them into the sewers after the lab was destroyed by her father to prevent Shredder and Eric Sacks getting access to the mutagen.

 It was reported there was a filmed but unused scene of a fight within April, Vernon Fenwick, Karai, and The Foot in downtown Manhattan that was cut from the finished film.
 Will Arnett, who played Vernon, said his character "comes out just at the right moment [and] hits Karai with the gurney and knocks her off balance a little bit.
 Then April kind of finishes her off."

-Fox was given a Golden Raspberry Award for Worst Supporting Actress for her portrayal of O'Neil.
+Fox was given a Golden Raspberry Award for Worst Supporting Actress for her bland portrayal of O'Neil.